volcano-sh/website/content/en/docs/architecture.md

 | ---------------------- | -------- | ------- | ------------------------------------------------------------ |
 | `--supported-features` | []string | `["*"]` | List of supported features. `*` means support all features enabled by default, `foo` means support feature named `foo`, `-foo` means don't support feature named `foo` |

-### Network-qos
+#### Network-qos

-#### Introduction
+##### Introduction

-The Network plugin is a network bandwidth management solution designed specifically for Kubernetes clusters, aimed at intelligently adjusting network resource allocation between different types of workloads.
+The Network plugin is a network bandwidth management solution designed specifically for Kubernetes clusters, Used in conjunction with the Agent component,aimed at intelligently adjusting network resource allocation between different types of workloads.
 This plugin integrates with existing network plugins through the CNI mechanism, enabling fine-grained control over container network traffic.

 Its core functionality is to distinguish between online and offline workloads, and dynamically adjust the bandwidth limits for offline jobs based on the real-time bandwidth needs of online services.
 When the bandwidth usage of online services exceeds a preset watermark, the system automatically reduces the available bandwidth for offline jobs, ensuring the quality of service for critical business applications.
 When online service bandwidth demands are low, the system allows offline jobs to use more bandwidth resources, improving overall cluster resource utilization.

 The plugin is implemented based on Linux TC (Traffic Control) and eBPF technologies, providing efficient, low-overhead network traffic management capabilities.
 It is an important tool for ensuring service quality in hybrid deployment environments.

-#### Parameters
+##### Parameters

 | Parameter Name             | Description                                                  | Default | Type   |
 | -------------------------- | ------------------------------------------------------------ | ------- | ------ |